yoheinakajima/babyagi/README.md

 The prioritization_agent() function is where OpenAI's API is used to reprioritize the task list.
 The function takes one parameter, the ID of the current task.
 It sends a prompt to OpenAI's API, which returns the reprioritized task list as a numbered list.

 Finally, the script uses Pinecone to store and retrieve task results for context.
-The script creates a Pinecone index based on the table name specified in YOUR_TABLE_NAME variable.
+The script creates a Pinecone index based on the table name specified in the YOUR_TABLE_NAME variable.
 Pinecone is then used to store the results of the task in the index, along with the task name and any additional metadata.

 # How to Use
 To use the script, you will need to follow these steps: